filesender/filesender/README.txt

 file publishing platform.

-All major workflow actions (such as files or vouchers becoming available, or being deleted) and are signalled to both sender as well as recipient by means of html-templated emails
+All major workflow actions (such as files or vouchers becoming available, or being deleted) are signalled to both sender as well as recipient by means of html-templated emails

 FileSender project home: